Historical Festival of Blossoms II

 Breaking down the Japanese name "ajisai" meaning "gathering of blues" suggests the earlier flowers were mainly blue.
-Common knowledge today is that the colors of hydrangeas petals change according the the chemical make-up to the soil.
-The more acidic, the more blue, otherwise they can be pink unless from centuries of breeding one has acquired another variety such as white or cream.
+Common knowledge today is that the colors of hydrangeas petals change according the chemical make-up of the soil.
+The more acidic, the more blue, otherwise they can be pink or purple unless from centuries of breeding one has acquired another variety such as the white or cream types.

 Another Japanese name for hydrangea is "nanahenge" meaning seven transformations.
 Not only do their colors change according to the chemical make up, but according to seasonal weather patterns.
-My hydrangea can go from pink or blue in early summer to green in late summer then a crimson pink and green during fall; all very beautiful, I might add.
+My hydrangea can go from pink or blue in early summer to green in late summer then a crimson pink and lime green during fall; all very beautiful.